Trybnetic/automatic_tib_supporting_code/README.md

 A. (2024).
 Automatic time in bed detection from hip-worn accelerometers for large epidemiological studies: The Tromsø Study.
 Under review at *PLOS ONE*.

-For data access, contact the Tromsø Study Data and Publication Committee (tromsous@uit.no), The Tromsø Study, Department of Community Medicine, Faculty of Health Sciences, UiT The Arctic University of Norway.
+For data access, contact the Tromsø Study.
+Contact information: The Tromsø Study, Department of Community Medicine, Faculty of Health Sciences, UiT The Arctic University of Norway; e-mail: tromsous@uit.no.

 ## How to use